Pretty scary, right?

 Because of this, many SEO agencies or consultants have rebranded themselves as digital marketing or inbound marketing specialists.

 While they are similar, here’s a quick definition of each:

-- digital marketing – essentially covers all parts of marketing online, including inbound marketing.
-They will typically have experience in PPC, email marketing, SEO, and other branches of marketing.
+- Digital marketing covers all parts of marketing online, including inbound marketing.
+They will typically have experience in PPC, email marketing, SEO, and other marketing branches.